On to: Culture Stuff | Glossary | Music Stuff | Psychopathy | Introduction | Short Story

 I worked as a substitute school teacher for over 6 years in New Jersey and northern California, back in the 80s and 90s.
 However, when I applied for employment with the Los Angeles Unified School District (in 2004, I believe), I was turned down simply because I did not have 3 solid years of employment immediately prior to my employment application with them!
 Apparently, they prefer hiring perverted child abusers!
 As long as they've been well-employed.
 The LAUSD really needs to overhaul their HR department...and fast!
 (Mind you, not only did I possess the required Bachelor's degree, but I had a Master's, too!
 And yet they passed me over, but hired the following:)

-I once had links to four different reports of significant child abuse by teachers in the Los Angeles school district here; all but one of them have since been taken down.
-The remaining one is here.
+I once had links to four different reports of significant child abuse by teachers in the Los Angeles school district here; all have since been taken down.

 Stop Corporate Hackers!